Everest Base Camp Helicopter Tour

 Can I fly to the top of Mount Everest during my helicopter tour?

 No, during your Everest Base Camp Tour, you will only fly up to the base camp point and Kala Patthar, whose maximum elevation is 5,644m.
-Furthermore, you can’t travel to the top of Mount Everest in a helicopter as the maximum elevation you can gain from it is 7,900 meters due to air pressure.
+Furthermore, you can’t travel to Mount Everest in a helicopter due to air pressure, as the maximum elevation you can gain from it is 7,900 meters.

 Is it safe to fly to Everest Base Camp?